1. Place teachers in real-world industry experiences

-Place teachers in high quality real-world industry experiences in which teachers experience STEM content and practices in the business context and businesses benefit from the skills and knowledge of teachers which lead to increased classroom-business partnerships.
-This sustained dialog between educators and businesses will positively impact STEM teaching and learning and lead to an increased number of high school graduates who can successfully enroll in STEM majors and be better prepared for STEM careers.
+Teachers experience STEM content and practices in the business context and businesses benefit from the skills and knowledge of teachers.
+These classroom-business partnerships will positively impact STEM teaching and learning and lead to an increased number of high school graduates who can successfully enroll in STEM majors and be better prepared for STEM careers.

-Retain high quality STEM teachers in the classroom by providing them with well-paid summer work in STEM businesses and industries, opportunities to be part of a community of teachers working to bring real-world STEM experiences into their classrooms, and meaningful, targeted professional development.
+Provide teachers with well-paid summer work in STEM businesses and industries, opportunities to be part of a community of teachers working to bring real-world STEM experiences into their classrooms, and meaningful, targeted professional development.

-Positively change middle and high school students’ awareness of STEM and STEM careers by helping their teachers understand the use of STEM in business and industry and bringing that back to their classrooms.
+Make students more aware of and prepared for STEM careers by helping their teachers to understand the use of STEM in business and industry and to bring that understanding back to their classrooms.

-Support teachers in their understanding of and ability to implement classroom practices that meet new national standards in mathematics and science in their classrooms (Common Core Mathematics Standards and Next Generation Science Standards) along with ISTE standards for technology.
+Foster innovative classroom practices that meet new national standards in mathematics and science (Common Core Mathematics Standards and Next Generation Science Standards) along with ISTE standards for technology.